Michitaro-Naito/guidelines/guidelines.md

 ```

 ### Keep Controller simple
-Don't make a query at Controller.
+Don't make a query at Controller because they are hardly to be reused.

 good:
 ```php